-We’re working hard at the moment to open a (fully) automated factory in early 2013.
+We’re working hard at the moment to open a (fully) automated factory in 2015.
 In addition to composite tippers and trailers, ComposiTTransport will also produce container tanks, loaders, containers, tanks, inland waterway vessels, salt dispersers, etc. for and with a number of cooperating parties.
 This factory is unique since such an automated factory doesn’t exist at all on this scale.

 To produce in series in a fully automated environment, production technologies will be used that follow each other sequentially.
 Modern industrial robots play an important role in the execution of repetitive tasks in mass production, mainly of consumer goods.
 Robots like these perform their tasks cheaply and accurately over a longer period.
 European production industries are moving increasingly toward high value added production that must be “lean” and flexibly implemented to survive in a competitive market.
 This trend can be recognized, for example, in the presence of production cells, rapid product exchange systems or the introduction of “one-off production” to reach these objectives.
 This process is increasingly achieved by the introduction of automation/mechanization, software integration, sensing, communication and collaboration among systems.
 In the design and use of industrial robots, however, this shift has not yet begun.
 Industrial robots must be equipped with an even higher intelligence, communication level, mutual (collaborative) cooperation, multifaceted (multitasking) deployment and an effortless takeover of processes to allow single units or small series to be created (interactively) and intelligently in a production environment.
 Considering the size of the factory, a number of subsystems will be designed for testing the developed tools, protocols and software.